Construction submittal log template in Excel showing submittal numbers, review actions, color-coded status and float days.

 Anna Marie Goco

-A submittal log template is a structured document that tracks all submittals throughout a construction project life cycle.
+A construction submittal log template is a structured document that tracks all submittals throughout the project life cycle.
 The template provides a standardized format for recording submittal details, review status, approval dates, and responsible parties in one centralized location.

 A construction submittal log template ensures that every submittal moves through a consistent review and approval process, reducing the risk of delays or non-compliance.
 It also serves as the single source of truth for submittal status across all project stakeholders.